SteffenEger/metaphern_test/README.md

 # [Title of project]

-This repository describes our annotations for the project [XYZ].
+This repository describes our manual annotations for the project [XYZ].
 In the project, we annotated metaphors in two datasets, namely, "Natur und Staat" [maybe a link and a description] and the German Reichtstagsprotokolle [maybe a link and a description].
 We annotated according to two theories:

 * Theory 1 ("Metaphernbruch"): short description